landelare/ue5coro/README.md

 ## Setup

-Download the release that you wish to use from the [Releases](https://github.com/landelare/ue5coro/releases) page, extract it to your project's Plugins folder and in case you downloaded a source code zip, rename the folder that it contains to just `UE5Coro` so that you end up with `YourProject\Plugins\UE5Coro\UE5Coro.uplugin`.
+Download the release that you wish to use from the [Releases](https://github.com/landelare/ue5coro/releases) page, and copy the contents of its Plugins folder into your project's Plugins folder.
+Done correctly, you should end up with `YourProject\Plugins\UE5Coro\UE5Coro.uplugin`.

+_Note that 1.8 and earlier versions had a different folder structure._
+_Refer to the README.md file from your chosen release for matching instructions._

+Depending on the language version you're targeting, do **ONE OF** these:

 ### C++20